shiuchi/Curriculum-Vitae/README.md

-# 職務経歴書
+# Curriculum vitae

-## 基本情報
+## Basic Information

-##### 志内幸彦 （シウチサチヒコ）
+##### Sachihiko Shiuchi

-- 1982年生まれ
+- Born in 1982
 - iOS Engineer, Design technologist

-- 武蔵野美術大学造形学部デザイン情報学科卒業　（2006年）インタラクションデザイン、UI,UXデザインを専攻。

-- 卒業後、IMGRC.inc入社　インタラクションデザイナー、エンジニアとして多数のプロジェクトに参加

-- 2009年、株式会社サイバーエージェント入社。Flashエンジニアとしてアメーバピグ等のアバターサービス、ゲーム開発を担当。その後iOSエンジニアとしてライブ配信アプリ、アメーバブログのアプリの開発に従事。

-- 20019年2月、株式会社Mercariに入社。iOS Engineer, Design technologistとしてアプリ開発に従事。現在に至る
+- Graduated from Musashino Art University, Department of Design Information (2006), majoring in interaction design, UI and UX design.

+- in 2006, joined IMGRC.inc, Participated in many projects as an interaction designer and Flash engineer

+- In 2009, joined CyberAgent, Inc. as a Flash engineer in charge of avatar services such as Amoeba Pig and game development.
+Later, as an iOS engineer, he was engaged in the development of live streaming applications and Amoeba Blog applications.

+- In 2007, joined Mercari Inc. as an iOS Engineer and Design technologist, working on DesignSystem development for multiple platforms.

 - 2010~2018 [works](https://slides.com/shiuchi/deck-1)

 - 2006~2009 [works](https://drive.google.com/uc?id=1yG5RW8R22HXRghcHoO6Rpm3IIDzj2gjP&export=download) (要 Adobe AIR)

-## スキル
+## Skills

-### 言語
-- Swift
+- SwiftUI, Swift
 - c++(cocos2d-x)
 - ActionScript3
 - ActionScript2
 - JavaScript

-### フレームワーク
+### OSS
 - Swift
   - [SwiftDIContainer](https://github.com/shiuchi/SwiftDIContainer)
   - [SwiftCallBack](https://github.com/shiuchi/SwiftCallBack)